Have questions? Here are the answers to some questions we hear often.

 If your dog drools for jillcookies, we often have bags for sale for Jill at the field, they are $7 a bag, $8 for the grain-free flavors.
 If you’d like to order from her directly, message “jillcookies” on facebook or email her at firstname.lastname@example.org.

 We do not hold classes in the rain.
 If it is raining, call us before you leave your house.
-We try to make the decision about whether or not to hold class as early as possible, but we also hate to cancel classes.
-If we do have to cancel, we will post on Facebook, send an email, and try to call everyone.
-If we do have to postpone, we’ll add a week onto the end of class so you get the same number of sessions.
+We try to make the decision about whether or not to hold class as early as possible, but we also hate to cancel/postpone classes.
+If class is cancelled, we will post on Facebook, send an email, and try to call everyone.
+If that happens, we’ll add a week onto the end of class so you get the same number of sessions.

 What about holidays and no class dates?